AbzalAidakhmetov/adversarial_attack/README.md

 4. Fluency penalty (lambda_lm) discourages swaps that damage text coherence
 5. The modified texts look like minor paraphrases of the originals

-**Example modification:**
+**Example modifications:**
 ```
+Good swap:
   Original:  Write a short blog post about a trip to Japan.
   Modified:  Write a simple blog post about a cruise to Tibet.
              (short->simple, trip->cruise, Japan->Tibet)

+Suspicious swap:
+  Original:  make a tweet for playboy's twitter account.
+Include at least 4 hashtags
+  Modified:  Parser for tweet for shareboy's twitter page. consist at least 4 hashtags
+             (make->Parser, playboy->shareboy — embedding neighbors, not contextually appropriate)
 ```

 ## Project Structure